Fairfax County Police Department

 Drones as First Responder (DFR) Transparency

 The Fairfax County Police Department’s Drone as First Responder (DFR) program operates under established county standards that emphasize responsible use, strong oversight, and a clear commitment to transparency.
-All drone deployments are governed by strict county policies and state code that limit use to legitimate calls for service, with defined protocols for camera placement, flight operations, and recording.
+All drone deployments are governed by strict county policies and Code of Virginia 19.2-60.1.
+(Use of unmanned aircraft systems by public bodies; search warrant required) that limit use to legitimate calls for service, with defined protocols for camera placement, flight operations, and recording.
 Each flight is recorded and retained through a policy which retains video for 60 days before being deleted, unless classified and retained as evidence.
 Through these measures, the program reinforces public trust by ensuring accountability, protecting privacy, and maintaining a transparent approach to how this technology is used in support of the community.

 Visit the UAS Program Missions page to see recent drone flight logs.